Democracy's Quiet Math Problem — Shiny Side Out

 ◆ Sources & References

-Data sourced from: Pew Research Center · Make Votes Matter (UK) · Electoral Reform Society (UK) · Australian Electoral Commission · Ballotpedia · Council on Foreign Relations · University of Manchester / Nuffield Politics Research Centre · Roy Morgan Research · USAFacts Electoral College data.
+Electoral systems: Pew Research Center · Make Votes Matter (UK) · Electoral Reform Society (UK) · Australian Electoral Commission · Ballotpedia · Council on Foreign Relations · University of Manchester / Nuffield Politics Research Centre · Roy Morgan Research · USAFacts Electoral College data.

 This article was originally prepared for broadcast on the Shiny Side Out radio program, Revolution Radio.
 Any reproduction must credit Shiny Side Out — shinysideout.com.au